Solar power systems have become more and more popular in the last few years.

 Solar Panels can actually extend the life of your roof.

 When installed properly, solar panels can extend the life of the roof.

 Professionals are trained to spot damage to the existing roof like loose tiles since they may hinder the installation process so they can be repaired.

-They are usually mounted on brackets which hold them steady which means damage to your roof caused by the panels would be impossible.
+They are usually mounted on brackets that hold them steady which means damage to your roof caused by the panels would be impossible.

 There is a lot of information out there relating to solar power systems, but it’s important to be able to discern fact from fiction.